mikewesthad/phaser-matter-collision-plugin/workspaces/plugin/README.md

   objectA: player,
   objectB: trapDoor,
   callback: function(eventData) {
-    // This function will be invoked any time the player and trap door collide const { bodyA, bodyB, gameObjectA, gameObjectB, pair } = eventData;
+    // This function will be invoked any time the player and trap door collide. const { bodyA, bodyB, gameObjectA, gameObjectB, pair } = eventData;
-    // bodyA & bodyB are the Matter bodies of the player and door respectively
+    // bodyA & bodyB are the Matter bodies of the player and door respectively.
-    // gameObjectA & gameObjectB are the player and door respectively
+    // gameObjectA & gameObjectB are the player and door respectively.
-    // pair is the raw Matter pair data
+    // pair is the raw Matter pair data.
   },
-  context: this // Context to apply to the callback function });
+  context: this // Optional context to apply to the callback function.
+});
 ```